 As always, thank you to my important Patreon patrons for supporting my writing.
 If you have made it through this genuine nonsense and you’re like, this gal’s really going places and I want to ride those coat-tails to the top then you too, should become a patron!
 A mere handful of your dollars per month directly influences my ability to write and live and I might be able to create a cookbook with recipes tested more than once.
-You receive exclusive content in return, like book and film reviews or recipes or what star sign I believe each character from Gavin and Stacey is.
+You receive exclusive content in return.
 Signing up is easy and my gratitude is real.

 title from: Brimstone and Fire, by Cyndi Lauper.
 Is this one of her best songs?
 Honestly, I think no. But it is fine, and she does talk about spaghetti in an alarmingly relevant way.

 Falling, by Xiu Xiu, from a commissioned series they did of covers of music from Twin Peaks.
 This is atmospheric and foreboding, with powerful momentum dripping in slow motion like honey from a spoon, I love it.
 (This album was described as one of their most listenable and you know you’re really on a level when using material by David Lynch makes you more accessible.)